 2 dashes Moroccan lemon bitters

 2 oz Champagne

 Shake all ingredients – except the Champagne – with ice.
 Add the Champagne to the tin, then pour over fresh ice in a Collins glass, rimmed with orange salt.
 Garnish with crushed ice, a dehydrated orange wheel and a straw.

 Add the cardamom to the vodka, seal and allow to infuse at room temperature for 24 hours.

 20g tangerine rooibos tea (tea leaves)

 20 oz water

 600g white sugar

-Bring the water to the boil, pour over the tea and allow to steep for 30 minutes.
+Bring the water to a boil, pour over the tea and allow to steep for 30 minutes.
 Strain out the solids, and add the white sugar.
 Stir to dissolve.